 A hospice in East Sussex was fined £250,000 as a result of a fire.
 Staff were found to have had no suitable training for evacuation, the main fire exit was locked and smoke was allowed to spread.

 The penalty costs vary, but can all but be avoided with the proper fire strategy in place.

 Keeping care home residents safe – 5 point checklist

 Fire Risk Assessment

 When was your FRA last updated?
 Are all staff trained to follow the document?
 Have recommendations been actioned?
 Is your evacuation process manageable?
-Churches Fire can help you stay fire compliant with understanding fire safety.
+Churches Fire & Security can help you stay fire compliant with understanding fire safety.

 At least two trained fire wardens should be designated in a care home facility, taking into account shift patterns.
 Provisions must be made so cover is always available.

 The correct type of fire extinguishers must be in place and require annual servicing.
 Regulations dictate the number and type of extinguishers required per business.

 Regulations state that care homes must have an L1 Fire Alarm System fitted.
 This type of alarm provides coverage throughout the building.